digitallawyer/openlegaldictionary/about.md

 permalink: /about/
 ---

-# Open Legal Dictionary

 [Open Legal Dictionary](https://www.openlegaldictionary.com) is an open source legal dictionary containing thousands of legal terms and definitions.

-This application is hosted on Github Pages, and makes use of:
+The code for this app is available on [Github](https://github.com/digitallawyer/openlegaldictionary).
+This app is hosted on Github Pages, and makes use of:

 * Jekyll (including various plugins)
 * Algolia ([instantsearch.js](https://community.algolia.com/instantsearch.js/))